Skip to main content

 A trajectory in the phase portrait that is a closed curve (a curve that is a loop) is called a closed trajectory.
 A limit cycle is a closed trajectory such that at least one other trajectory spirals into it (or spirals out of it).
 For example, the closed curve in the phase portrait for the Van der Pol equation is a limit cycle.
 If all trajectories that start near the limit cycle spiral into it, the limit cycle is called asymptotically stable.
 The limit cycle in the Van der Pol oscillator is asymptotically stable.

-The main point of the theorem is that if you find one solution that exists for all \(t\) large enough (that is, as \(t\) goes to infinity) and stays within a bounded region, then you have found either a periodic orbit, or a solution that spirals towards a limit cycle or tends to a critical point.
-That is, in the long term, the behavior is very close to a periodic function.
-Note that a constant solution at a critical point is periodic (with any period).
+The point of the theorem is that if you find one solution that exists for all \(t\) large enough (that is, as \(t\) goes to infinity) and stays within a bounded region without critical points, then you have found either a periodic orbit or a solution that spirals towards a limit cycle—in the long term, the solution is very close to a periodic function.
+If \(R\) contains critical points, the behavior may be more complicated: The solution could tend towards a loop composed of critical points connected by trajectories, or the solution could simply tend towards a critical point.
 The theorem is more a qualitative statement rather than something to help us in computations.
-In practice it is hard to find analytic solutions and so hard to show rigorously that they exist for all time.
-But if we think the solution exists we numerically solve for a large time to approximate the limit cycle.
+In practice, it is hard to either find analytic solutions or to show that they exist for all time.
+But if we think the solution exists, we numerically solve for a large time to approximate the limit cycle.
 Another caveat is that the theorem only works in two dimensions.
 In three dimensions and higher, there is simply too much room.

 Consider